Esquire July 2001

 school, Stewart wasn't exactly homecoming king.
 We're talking a concave

-chest, skin with the topography of the Swiss Alps ouch, the whole
+chest, skin with the topography of the Swiss Alps ouch,

 geeky shebang.
 Which, of course created the best recipe for a comedic